 The 1982 Movie Poltergeist used Real Skeletons as – Tymoff

-The 1982 movie “Poltergeist” is a great horror film still discussed today.
+The 1982 movie “Poltergeist” is a great horror film that is still talked about today.
 Tobe Hooper directed and Steven Spielberg produced the film, which is known for its scary tale and use of real skeletons as effects.
 This horrific aspect displays the filmmakers’ dedication to creating a hunting environment that still attracts viewers.

 Behind The Scenes of The 1982 movie Poltergeist used real skeletons as – tymoff